At a Glance

 ✨Show Your Compassion

-As a College Nurse, empathy is key.
-Be prepared to share examples of how you've supported students or colleagues in the past, demonstrating your compassionate approach to nursing.
+As a College Nurse, demonstrating your compassion is key.
+Be prepared to share examples of how you've supported students or staff in previous roles, highlighting your ability to connect with individuals and provide care.

 ✨Highlight Relevant Experience

 Make sure to discuss your occupational health experience and any mental health first aid training you have.
-This will show that you understand the specific needs of a college environment.
+This will show that you understand the specific needs of a college environment and can handle various health issues.

 ✨Demonstrate Strong Communication Skills